 - Continuous Network Monitoring

 24x7 continuous network monitoring is one of the best ways to minimize the impact of ransomware.
 You may not be able to control whether ransomware finds its way onto your network, but you do have control over how quickly it is detected and remediated.
 If ransomware pings a criminal command-and-control (C2) server, an expert security analyst trained to see it will be able to help you shut it down before encryption.
-CI Security’s MDR is custom-built for this, and you can take a look at some of our SOC success stories here.
+Critical Insight’s MDR is custom-built for this, and you can take a look at some of our SOC success stories here.